 Step 3: Practice the Plan

-Practice make perfect.
+Practice makes perfect.
 Or at least it helps you avoid a family disaster when an emergency happens.
 Learn the potential hiccups and pitfalls of your plan before you have to use it when it matters.
 Don’t get caught off guard by a poorly communicated change.
 Keep everyone up to date when you first make the plan, and with every change.
 Make sure everyone knows where the plan is kept and has access to it in an emergency.

-Filling in the Basic Emergency Plan Template
+The Basic Emergency Plan PDF Template

 Page 1: Contact Information